ASUS Zenbook UM5606

 Power management

-However, as a temporary workaround, you can unbind the device from the driver before suspending and later rebind it after resuming.
+However, as a temporary workaround for older kernel, you can unbind the device from the driver before suspending and later rebind it after resuming.
 This can be achieved using the following two systemd service units:

 unbind-wifi-before-suspend.service